Average intensity in shapes of any kind

 and processed with the following code.

-and the radius nRadius
+center point and the nRadius

 hr := F_VN_GetImageWidth(ipImageWork, nWidth, hr);